 How can I calculate the value of my super?

 You can calculate the current value of your super investment at any time by multiplying the number of units you hold in each investment option by the latest published sell price.
 You can find out how many units you currently hold by logging into your online account.
-Please note that the units shown online do not allow for the exit fee payable if you leave the fund.

 The investment return will depend on the investment option selected and the buy price applicable at the time of buying into that investment option (at the time each contribution or switch is made).
 If you make an enquiry about your account balance, the balance quoted will be based on the sell price.